Pedestrian Accidents in Missouri

 - Any evidence such as skid marks or inoperative lights or turn signals on the vehicle that hit you

-The best way to document these things is through photographs that you can then keep on your phone and provide to the police, the driver’s insurance company, and your lawyer.
+The best way to document evidence is through photographs that you can then keep on your phone and provide to the police, the driver’s insurance company, and your lawyer.

 How Do I Hold the Driver Who Hit Me Responsible?